7Limes/VR2FinalProject/README.md

 Pixit - Character and clothing models, ray gun model, track item textures

-Jake - Level design, track design
+Jake - Level design, gameplay design, track design and layout

 Miles - Made the physical buttons and sliders, the color picking UI, and combined the functionality from Camden and Jake's scenes together